digital-ai/release-integration-sdk-workshop/part-3/lab-7-install-remote-runner.md

 💡 **Note:** You can also use `xl kube install` to install Release or Deploy itself.
 XXX Link to documentation and workshop.

-In case of Docker Desktop:
+In case of Docker Desktop (check the name of the context with `docker context ls`):

     docker context export default --kubeconfig